thoughtworks/arthritiscampaign/README.md

 ###Heroku
 We use Heroku to deploy this application.

-If you don't have Hroke account, you need [create one](http://www.heroku.com/).
+If you don't have Heroku account, you need to [create one](http://www.heroku.com/).
 You can follow the [Quick Start](https://devcenter.heroku.com/articles/quickstart) to install the Heroku toolbelt and log in to Heroku from command line.
 After you successfully run 'heroku login', you need add your local ssh key to heroku server: